Miro0o/Docs-Notes/CS/🔑 CS_Core/🍕 Database System/⚜️ Database System Design/DBMS Design/Physical Database Design/Transaction Management/Database Recovery/Database Recovery.md

 ### The Need for Recovery
 There are many different types of failure that can affect database processing, each of which has to be dealt with in a different manner.
 Some failures affect main memory only, while others involve nonvolatile (secondary) storage.
 Among the causes of failure are:

-- system crashes due to hardware or software errors, resulting in loss of main memory;
+- **system crashes** due to hardware or software errors, resulting in loss of main memory;
-- media failures, such as head crashes or unreadable media, resulting in the loss of parts of secondary storage;
+- **media failures**, such as head crashes or unreadable media, resulting in the loss of parts of secondary storage;
-- application software errors, such as logical errors in the program that is accessing the database, that cause one or more transactions to fail;
+- **application software errors**, such as logical errors in the program that is accessing the database, that cause one or more transactions to fail;
-- natural physical disasters, such as fires, floods, earthquakes, or power failures;
+- **natural physical disasters**, such as fires, floods, earthquakes, or power failures;
 - carelessness or unintentional destruction of data or facilities by operators or users;
 - sabotage, or intentional corruption or destruction of data, hardware, or software facilities.

 Whatever the cause of the failure, there are two principal effects that we need to consider: the loss of main memory, including the database buffers, and the loss of the disk copy of the database.
 In the remainder of this chapter we discuss the concepts and techniques that can minimize these effects and allow recovery from failure.

 ## Transaction & Recovery

 ## Recovery in Distributed Database Systems
 #TODO